 The Bottom Line

 - If you’d prefer a more personal touch, SmartAsset can help you find a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You might have a lot of questions about investing.
 Check out SmartAsset’s asset allocation calculator and our investment guide for some quick tips.